Skip to main content

 3. Display a live transcript — Showing the conversation in text alongside the audio helps users follow along and improves accessibility.

-5. Test on mobile — Mobile browsers have stricter autoplay policies.
-Audio playback often requires a user gesture (tap/click) to start.
+4. Test on mobile — Mobile browsers have stricter autoplay policies.
+Audio playback requires a user gesture (tap/click) to start, which the Drop-in Widget and Voice SDK handle for you.

 Next Steps